Digital Citizen Identity

 The ability to skilfully manage one’s online relationships through collaboration, conflict management, and persuasion.

-Individuals understand the different contexts of social interaction in online communities, and how different behavioural norms and corresponding emotions evoked may vary depending on the platform and context.
+Individuals understand and manage different contexts of social interaction in online communities to achieve mutual consensus and outcomes.
+They understand how different behavioral norms and emotional reactions may vary depending on the platform and context.

-Individuals exhibit self-motivation and a commitment to building rapport and growing positive communities online.
-In doing so, they demonstrate tact and diplomacy and a willingness to listen to a diverse set of opinions before making sound decisions.
+Individuals exhibit self-motivation and a commitment to provide an inclusive culture that cultivates tolerance to one another and teamwork towards building and growing positive communities online.
+They are committed to exceeding both internal and external stakeholders’ needs by demonstrating diplomacy, and a willingness to identify others’ needs first and to consider a diverse set of opinions before making sound decisions.

-The ability to communicate with an online audience effectively in order to exchange messages, ideas, and opinions that reflect a wider societal discourse.
+The ability to communicate with an online audience effectively to exchange messages, ideas, and opinions reflecting wider business or societal discourses.

-Individuals understand how different online platforms, digital environments, cultures, and policies may aid or restrict the dissemination of and engagement with ideas and messages.
-In turn, they understand the ethical and legal underpinnings that shape the construction and spread of ideas and messages online.
+Individuals understand how different online platforms, digital environments, cultures, and policies may aid or restrict the dissemination of ideas and messages and how ethical and legal underpinnings shape the spread of ideas and messages online.

-Individuals exhibit an attitude towards using technology collaboratively that is both purposeful and principled in order to engage in a productive discourse with others in their digital communities.
+Individuals exhibit an attitude towards collaborative technology use that is ethical, purposeful, and principled to engage in a productive discourse with their digital communities.

-The ability to derive meaningful information from data and use artificial intelligence (AI) so as to make informed, effective, and contextually relevant decisions.
+The ability to generate, process, analyze, present meaningful information from data and develop, use, and apply artificial intelligence (AI) and related algorithmic tools and strategies in order to guide informed, optimized, and contextually relevant decision-making processes.

-Individuals are confident in pursuing innovative and creative careers.
-They are also proactive in applying their knowledge of data and AI into evaluating whether broader systems are acting in ways aligned with community values.
+Individuals are confident in pursuing innovative and analytical careers.
+They are also proactive in applying their knowledge of data and AI into evaluating whether broader systems are acting in ways aligned with community values that promote well-being.

-Individuals understand their rights as digital citizens and consumers (e.g.,right to personal data protection, right to freedom of expression, right to be forgotten), and understand that and why online participation differs across groups (e.g., due to socioeconomic status, disability, physical location) such that opportunities for participation – as citizens or consumers – are often unevenly distributed.
+Individuals understand their rights as digital citizens and consumers (e.g.,right to personal data protection, right to freedom of expression, or to be forgotten), and why opportunities for online participation are unevenly distributed across social groups (e.g., due to differences in socioeconomic status, (dis)ability, physical location).

-Individuals exhibit proactive thinking, grounded in respect for the rule of law and human rights, when they uphold their rights to online participation, and take responsibility to manage technology to promote the public good and society, the environment, and democratic ideals.
+Individuals exhibit proactive thinking, grounded in respect for democratic ideals, the rule of law, human rights.
+They take responsibility for managing technology to promote the public good of society and the environment.

 End poverty in all its forms everywhere